extratone/bilge/drafts/On Drafts and Obsidian.md

 ![TipCalculatorLandscape](https://user-images.githubusercontent.com/43663476/154821804-3d6d90b4-76d4-4082-a4dc-7dde5631c296.png)

 I distinctly remember one such thread that resolved a ridiculous and mild panic I’d been set in when I accidentally disabled Background App Refresh for Drafts, which caused a hullabaloo, as you might imagine.
 I didn’t think to check the Settings app until we were 4 replies and one whole morning deep.
 Obviously, I was deeply embarrassed - so much so that I actually considered lying about the cause - but I told him the truth and received the most patient *no problem, good to know* in the history of the world.
+When Stephen Millard’s Thought Asylum actions ceased functioning in my library, I posted [a reply in the forums](https://forums.getdrafts.com/t/script-error-syntaxerror-json-parse-error-unexpected-identifier-drafts-line-number-53-column-35/12187), which led to both Greg and Stephen’s help in resolving the issue within hours.

 ![BookmarksinDrafts](https://user-images.githubusercontent.com/43663476/153778986-a9a33a80-12a3-4042-8941-2e2d5e427703.png)